wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

 <hr />

+## SSH for single GitHub account

+Those who use only a single account on GitHub would do the following for each:

 ## SSH for Multiple GitHub accounts

 1. Specify a strong password.
 1. You may specify the same email address at several hosts.